DMuszynski/design-patterns/abstract-factory/README.md

 </p>

 <h2>Program example</h2>
-The following program is an implementation of an abstract factory pattern producing furniture (chair, sofa and table), modern and victorian
+The following program is an implementation abstract factory used for the production of modern and Victorian furniture (chair, sofa and table).<br>

 Abstract product
 ```java